Arabic tea: Varieties

-Served
+Serving

 Tea in the Arab world is usually a strong dark mix, similar to the so-called "breakfast tea" served in other parts of the world.
 Often brewed with sugar and served in long glasses, it can also be made with mint or cardamom, or with a dash of milk.
 In Yemen, black tea is brewed in water and milk.